b12io/orchestra/docs/source/features.rst

   entries across multiple time zones is difficult, and we are still working on a better user experience.
-- Time entries automatically created when the timer is stopped have the work time set to the hours/minutes/seconds displayed in the timer.
+- Time entries automatically created when the timer is stopped have the work time set to the hours:minutes:seconds displayed in the timer.
 However, the timecard page only shows hours:minutes for time entries for readability.
   Time entries are rounded up to the minute, and the sum for the day reflects the sum of the *rounded* times, **not** the rounding of the sum of unrounded